Andrevitali/g8-2024-website/_pages/theapp.markdown

 # **The App**
 ## The idea

-The 'CraveIT' app was designed by trying to identify restaurants that were best loved for their traditional food offerings.
+The 'CraveIT' app has been designed to identify restaurants that are most loved for the traditional food they serve.
-In particular, users will be able to know where to find the most beloved carbonara in Rome!
+In particular, users can find where to get the most beloved carbonara in Rome!
-Users will be able to log in, decide what they want to eat, and based on the dish selected, the best restaurants will be recommended!
+Users can log in, decide what they want to eat, and based on their selected dish, the best restaurants will be recommended!

 ## How the app works

-'CraveIT' allows you to select a dish of Roman cuisine and recommends the best restaurants based on the chosen dish.
-In addition, the user can decide to set a number of filters in order to have a more personalized response.
+CraveIT lets you select a dish from the traditional Roman cuisine and recommends the best restaurants based on your chosen dish.
+Additionally, you can set a series of filters for a more personalized response.

-The proposed results depend on the ristornati ranking algorithm at the base of the application, this takes into account many factors, including customer feedback, expert opinion, restaurant reliability and specialization of the analyzed restaurants.
+The recommended results are based on the app's ranking algorithm that considers several factors, including customer feedback, expert opinions, restaurant reliability, and the specialization of the analyzed restaurants.

 #### Overview